Immigrate to Slovenia from South Africa

 The procedure applicable for those who want to immigrate to Slovenia from South Africa will vary depending on the duration of the stay and its purpose.
 In Slovenia, just like in other EU states, visas are divided between transit visas - issued only so that one can have the right of transiting an airport for a connecting flight, short-term visas, issued for stays with a duration of maximum 90 days, and visas for stays with a duration of more than 90 days.

 If you need advice on the types of visas available in these situations, you can always request legal assistance from our team of Slovenian lawyers, who can also help you in the process of obtaining a specific type of visa, as well as offering advice on other immigration matters (obtaining residence permits, apply for citizenship, bringing close family members in Slovenia, etc.).
+In order to relocate to Slovenia, you can contact our team.

 Do South Africans need a Schengen visa in Slovenia?